What is Matt and Cat’s Isle of Wight Eating Out Guide’s policy on publishing comments made by other people?

 - Although we do write for other publications, including the Isle of Wight County Press, everything written under the Matt and Cat name will follow these same standards unless we explicitly state otherwise.

-So please do not contact Matt or Cat’s employers and complain about this website.
+So please do not contact our employers and complain about this website.
 It is nothing to do with them.
 The website is a private enterprise published solely by Pinkeye Graphics Ltd, to whom all enquiries may be addressed using the link at the bottom of every page.